-Making Loan Payments When You Leave Public Employment
+Making Loan Payments if You Leave Public Employment

-If you leave public employment, contact us as soon as possible.
-We’ll tell you the exact amount you’ll need to repay each quarter to avoid defaulting.
+If you leave public employment, contact us as soon as possible so we can tell you the amount you’ll need to repay each quarter.
+You are responsible for the repayment of your loan.

 NYSLRS